Parish Life

 St. Monica’s is an active place where you will find friends, fun, and a way to give back.

-Breakfast.
-Every last Saturday of the month members are invited to breakfast and fellowship in the Narthex.
-You’ll enjoy such dishes as sausage casseroles, cheese grits and biscuits and gravy, muffins and more.
-After breakfast some members clean areas of the church and do other projects.
+Last Saturday Breakfast – Additionally, members gather together on the last Saturday of every month for breakfast.
+You are cordially invited to partake in a breakfast gathering and engage in fellowship at the Narthex.
+The breakfast menu often includes a variety of delectable dishes, such as sausage casseroles, cheese grits, biscuits and gravy, muffins, and more.
+Following the breakfast, some members volunteer to clean different areas of the church and participate in other projects.

 Coffee Hour.
-After service, coffee, snacks and treats are served in the Narthex.
-This happens every Sunday but the last when we have potluck.
+Every Sunday after service, coffee, snacks, and treats are served in the Narthex.
+The only exception is the last Sunday of the month when we have a potluck instead.

 Cursillo

-Cursillo is a three-day weekend designed to help Christians better understand their individual callings to be Christian Leaders.
+Cursillo is a three-day weekend designed to help Christians better understand their callings to be Christian Leaders.
 More than 20 of St. Monica’s active members have attended Cursillo weekends in various dioceses and several members have served on staff.
-The local Curslillo Community is Coastal Pilgrims
+The local Cursillo Community is Coastal Pilgrims.

 The Cursillo experience does not end when the weekend is over.
 It is a starting point that lasts the rest of your life. and a springboard to a life-long practice of the Baptismal Covenant called The Fourth Day.
 The Fourth Day encompasses three major elements:

-• Spiritual Direction – An important element in the Cursillo movement committed to help persons deepen their union with Christ.
+- Spiritual Direction – An important element in the Cursillo movement committed to helping persons deepen their union with Christ.

-Saint Monica’s Reunion Group meets every other Thursday at 5:15 pm.
+Saint Monica’s Reunion Group meets on the first Wednesday of every month.

 To learn more about the Cursillo Movement, click here to visit the Coastal Pilgrims website.